The Fuji X-Pro 2 recently burst onto the scene, hailed by some as a game-changer if not the best street photography camera of the year.

 As wedding and street photographers ourselves we have been considering our next move in the camera market for quite some time and, from a pre-release read of the camera’s specs, the Fuji X-Pro2 swiftly grabbed our attention.

 On the face of it the camera had everything we were looking for, certainly in a street photography camera and perhaps for weddings too.
 And so, before flying out for our long-arranged street trip to Cuba in March, we scoured the inter-webs and (after much searching amongst some seriously high demand) managed to purchase ourselves two brand new Fuji X-Pro2’s to take with us on our travels.

-After publishing the images we took on our trip, along with a few samples from trying them out at weddings, we received a lot of messages asking about our thoughts on the camera and whether this was indeed the perfect street and wedding camera so we thought we’d write a little review on the Fuji X-Pro 2 to put together our thoughts on using Fuji’s latest flagship so far.
+After publishing the images we took on our trip, along with a few samples from trying them out at weddings, we received a lot of messages asking about our thoughts on the camera and whether this was indeed the perfect Fujifilm street and wedding camera so we thought we’d write a little review on the Fuji X-Pro 2 to put together our thoughts on using latest flagship.

 Before we dive into what it is that makes this camera an interesting proposition we should probably make a few things clear – firstly at the time of publishing we have no direct affiliation or loyalty to Fuji or any other manufacturer.

 As already mentioned we bought the cameras with our own money before our Cuba trip so in other words we’ll give you our honest opinions.

 Secondly we’re not pixel-peepers and we’re not going to get too hung up on the tech stuff – well engineered and full of cool and crazy technology it may well be but from our point of view we don’t really care that much about how this camera does what it does, we just care about what it is that it does and how well it does it.